 In 1976, Arne Hillerborg, in his unpretentious manner, delivered a memorable seminar at Northwestern in which he presented his fictitious crack model for concrete-an adaptation of the cohesive crack model that evolved from Barenblatt's 1979 model for fracture on the atomic scale and whose relation to fracture energy was previously clarified by Rice.
 Arne showed that, unlike ductile-brittle materials, non-ductile softening materials such as concrete allow using the cohesive crack model not only for the propagation of an existing crack but also for the initiation of a crack anywhere in the material.
 He demonstrated by finite elements that his model, devoid of any strength randomness, could capture the size effect on the flexural strength of unnotched concrete beams, in agreement with experiments.
 Subsequently, at a dinner in the great 'Cafe Provencal', Arne and I argued gently about the relative merits of his model and the crack band model.
 In retrospect, these arguments appear to have been unnecessary, because both models turned out to be essentially equivalent and give about the same results, the choice between them being principally a matter of convenience.
 The cohesive crack model is convenient for exploiting elastic solutions and connecting to linear elastic fracture mechanics (LEFM) concepts, while the crack band model is convenient for implementation in existing finite element programs and can simulate wide non-localized zones of cracking.

 An inevitable conclusion from the stability and bifurcation studies of strain-softening constitutive models was that finite element analyses utilizing such models, which became enormously popular during the 1970s, were unobjective in the sense of mesh bias, particularly their spurious sensitivity to mesh refinement.
 Upon refining the mesh size to zero, such analyses would predict the failure to occur with zero energy dissipation.
-This turned out to be an inflammatory proposition which elicited vociferous opposition from structural engineering practitioners.
-This was the situation, for example, at the SMiRT conferences in London, San Francisco, Berlin and Paris and various ASCE meetings.
+This turned out to be an inflammatory proposition, which elicited vociferous opposition from structural engineering practitioners.
+This was the situation, for example, at the US National Congress of T&AM in Boulder 1974 and the SMiRT conference in London in 1975, where I began to debate this subject with Stein Sture, Kaspar Willam, Kurt Gerstle, Tony Ingraffea, and Karl Pister and others, and later in San Francisco, Berlin and Paris and various ASCE meetings.
 At one of them, in Waterloo, I met Luigi Cedolin, who agreed with me.
-In 1977, he came to Evanston for his sabbatical, to help me with his insight and persistence in formulating and verifying the initial energybased crack band model.
+In 1977, he came to Evanston for his sabbatical, to help me with his insight and persistence in formulating and verifying the initial energy-based crack band model.
 Subsequently, with the invaluable help of Byung Oh, this was extended to a damage constitutive model with progressive strain softening.
 Bhat, S.-S. Kim, Tsubaki, J.-C. Chern and F.-B. Lin provided further valuable assistance in extending plasticity to develop refined constitutive models for gradual strain softening of concrete.
-Conceptually, the phenomenon of fracture localization was at Northwestern also clarified by stability analysis of a system of parallel thermal or drying cracks, pursued jointly with Ohtsubo who came from the University of Tokyo.
+Conceptually, the phenomenon of fracture localization was at Northwestern also clarified by stability analysis of a system of parallel thermal or drying cracks, pursued jointly with Ohtsubo, who came from the University of Tokyo, and initially also with my colleague Sia Nemat-Nasser with whom I had a joint DoE grant aimed at exploring the proposed hot-dry-rock geothermal energy scheme.